Recipe: Re-Create Saranello’s Spinach & Ricotta Gnocchi at Home

 Add the ricotta, egg yolk, parmesan, bread crumbs, salt, pepper and nutmeg.

-Using a pastry scraper, cut the 00 flour into the spinach mixture until the flour is fully incorporated.
+Using a spatula, cut the all purpose flour into the spinach mixture until the flour is fully incorporated.

 Place the mixture into a pastry bag.
 Dust the preparation area with flour, and pipe out the spinach mixture in a single row.